Ash-Blanc/Kletta/README.md

 ## Kaggle Integration

-Kletta connects to the Kaggle API to fetch your competitions and search for datasets.
+Kletta connects to the Kaggle API via a local Bun proxy to fetch your competitions and search for datasets.

 ### Setup